Top teams and players statistically in the Premier League’s 30 years

 Monday marks the 30th anniversary of the first Premier League game.

-Here, the PA news agency looks at the top teams and players statistically in the competition’s three decades to date.
+Here, we take a look at the top teams and players statistically in the competition’s three decades to date.

 Despite a difficult few years, Manchester United remain the Premier League’s most successful team with 13 titles out of the 30 contested and a big lead in the all-time points table.